US Extends License For Businesses To Work With Huawei By 90 Days

 Huawei's chief financial officer, Meng Wanzhou, who is also the daughter of the company's founder and CEO, was arrested in Canada last year and is now fighting extradition to the United States on fraud and conspiracy charges tied to US sanctions.

-The battle over Huawei has also landed squarely in the middle of Trump's trade battle with Beijing.
+The battle over Huawei has landed squarely in the middle of Trump's trade battle with Beijing.

 Following the near-collapse of US-China trade talks in May, Washington added Huawei to a list of companies effectively barred from purchasing US technology without prior approval from the US government.